geosolutions-it/MapStore2/docs/user-guide/share.md

 <p align = "center" ><img src="../img/share-2.jpg" style="max-width:500px;" /></p>

-From the *Embed* tab, you can embed the iframe code in your website or using APIs for expert developers.
+From the *Embed* tab, you can embed the iframe code in your website or using APIs (for expert developers).

 <p align = "center" ><img src="../img/share-3.jpg" style="max-width:500px;" /></p>